yitaozh/yitaozh.github.io/source/_posts/How-to-leetcode.md

 String algorithms:

 * KMP is to calculate the prefix array, it can be used to calculated the occurrence of pattern in text
-* Z algorithm is to calculate the longest common prefix.
+* Z algorithm is to calculate the longest common prefix. example: lc 3303
-* Manacher is to calculate the longest palindrome at each index.
+* Manacher is to calculate the longest palindrome at each index. example: lc 3327

 General notes